collective/collective.newsticker/README.rst

 Go to the 'Site Setup' page in a Plone site and click on the 'Add-ons' link.

-Check the box next to ''collective.newsticker'' and click the 'Activate' button.
+Check the box next to ''News Ticker'' and click the 'Activate' button.

 Usage
 -----

-- Open 'News Ticker Settings' configlet on Plone's 'Site Setup'.
+- Open 'News Ticker' configlet on Plone's 'Site Setup'.

 - Select the collection containing the items you want to display.

 That's it!
 You will see the items included in the collection on a site-wide news ticker.

 You can click on any item to open it.